-- The file will look something link this:
+- The file will look something like this:

 When is it OK to link files?

-As you’ve seen so far, linking files doesn’t always behave the way you might think.
-So, when is it OK?
-I use the following guidelines:
+As you’ve seen, linking files is not as simple as you might think.
+Excel doesn’t always behave the way we might want.
+So, when is it OK to link files?
+I use the following rules:

-- I most ‘control’ all the files involved
+- I must ‘control’ all the files involved

 - Named ranges must be used, not standard cell references